ghostintranslation/motherboard9/README.md

 ![GitHub version](https://img.shields.io/github/v/release/ghostintranslation/motherboard9.svg?include_prereleases)

+## ❗️ This is now deprecated in favor of https://github.com/ghostintranslation/motherboard

 MOTHERBOARD9 is a 9 controls Teensy 4.0 + audio board platform.

 MOTHERBOARD6, MOTHERBOARD9 and MOTHERBOARD12 allows for any combination of pushbuttons, potentiometers and encoders, in addition to leds.
 The footprints of those 3 type of components are stacked together so that only one pcb can be used for many different modules.